mjbradvica/personal-website-articles/2023/hook-return-types.md

 const myHookObject = useMyHook();
 ```

-Returning an object of Ref's will cause the hook to lose it's reactivity.
-We need to destructure the object like shown above.
+Returning an object variable will cause the hook to lose its reactivity.
+We need to destructure the object like so.

 ```typescript
 const { partA, partB, partC } = useMyHook();
 ```

-### There Is A Way
+### There is a Way

 You can get around this by wrapping your hook in a "reactive" function that will restore the reactivity to your hook.